 It's that magical time of the year where change is abundant.
-From the color of the leaves, to the chill of the air, the familiarities of summer have given way to the unpredictability of winter.
-Chapped lips and all, the holiday season is descending upon us.
+From the color of the leaves, to the chill of the air, the familiarities of summer have given way to the unpredictability of fall and winter.
+Chapped lips and all, the cold weather season is descending upon us.

 As we phase our wardrobes from shorts to sweaters, the boxes of summer clothes migrate to the garage, much like the birds to the southern hemisphere, we cling to the warmth of summer despite its absence.